March 19, 2026

 What is Cortex Code?

-Cortex Code is Snowflake’s AI coding agent for the AI Data Cloud.
-You can think of it as a Snowflake-native co‑developer that understands your schemas, roles, SQL dialect, and overall account configuration, and uses that context to help you write, debug, and build applications more effectively.
+Cortex Code is Snowflake’s AI coding agent – not just an assistant – for the AI Data Cloud.
+You can think of it as a Snowflake-native agentic developer that understands your schemas, roles, SQL dialect, and overall account configuration, and uses that context to help you write, debug, and build applications more effectively.
+Cortex Code can act autonomously and use a full set of tools and privileges that make it fundamentally more capable than basic coding assistants.

 Snowflake delivers Cortex Code through two main experiences:

-Under the hood, Cortex Code is more than just code completion.
-It follows an agentic workflow: it interprets your intent, creates a plan, calls Snowflake- and project-specific tools (for example, SQL execution, schema inspection, dbt commands), and then iterates based on results.
+Cortex Code is more than just code completion – it’s a coding agent that can accomplish complete tasks.
+It uses an agentic pattern to interpret your intent, create a plan, call Snowflake- and project-specific tools (for example, SQL execution, schema inspection, dbt commands), and then iterate based on the results.
 Because it’s Snowflake-aware, it can reason about things like:

 The result is an assistant that feels much closer to a teammate sitting in your Snowflake account than a generic coding chatbot in a vacuum.